kyleraze/EC320_Econometrics/README.md

 ## Resources

-I am indebted to [Ed Rubin](http://edrub.in/) ([@edrubin](https://github.com/edrubin)) and [Simeon Minard](https://sites.google.com/view/simeonminard/home) for their generous contribution of course materials.
+I am indebted to [Ed Rubin](http://edrub.in/) ([@edrubin](https://github.com/edrubin)) and [Simeon Minard](https://sites.google.com/view/simeonminard/home) for their generous contributions of course materials.
 I also source some material from [Nick Huntington-Klein](https://nickchk.com/) ([@NickCH-K](https://github.com/NickCH-K)), who maintains a [trove of resources](https://nickchk.com/causalgraphs.html) for learning causal inference.
 If you're interested in learning more about econometrics, check out Ed's [introduction to econometrics](https://github.com/edrubin/EC421S19) course (EC 421, the next course in the econometrics sequence after EC 320) or Nick's course on [causality in economics](https://nickchk.com/econ305.html).